govind0229/script_pg_autofailover/README.md

-# script_pg_autofailover for installation monitor and nodes instances
+# `script_pg_autofailover` for installation monitor and nodes instances with `Xinetd`

-## - New changes details;
+## New changes details;

-Added host_IP for setup monitor and nodes instances.
+- Added `host_IP` for setup monitor and nodes instances.

-Added Postgres port for monitor and node instances.
+- Added Postgres `port` for monitor and node instances.

-Added firewall according to setup monitor and nodes port in .env file.
+- Added `firewall` according to setup monitor and nodes port in `.env` file.

-Remove Option list for installing pg_auto_failover rpm in the machine.
+- Remove Option list for installing `pg_auto_failover` rpm in the machine.

-Added Automatically check and install the latest pg_auto_failover rpm in the machine.
+- Added Automatically check and install the latest pg_auto_failover rpm in the machine.

-Added pgautofailover.server name with pgautofailover-monitor.service/pgautofailover-node.service. for run monitor and node instances on a single machine.
+- Added pgautofailover.server name with pgautofailover-monitor.service/pgautofailover-node.service. for run monitor and node instances on a single machine.

-<--Setup pgautofialvoer -->
 ## Steps;

 - edit `.env` file and update monitor variables with your current running machine.

-`monitor_address` - update with a current running machine IP address. like '192.168.0.1'
+- `monitor_address` - update with a current running machine IP address. like '192.168.0.1'

-`monitor_port` - if you are required to run monitor and node instance on the same machine, in this case, you need to set the port, default Postgres port is '5432' [it's only applicable for the testing environment]
+- `monitor_port` - if you are required to run monitor and node instance on the same machine, in this case, you need to set monitor node port, like `5434` [ it's only applicable for the testing environment ]

+- Default PostgreSQL port is `5432`

-`monitor_uri` - don't change it.
+- `monitor_uri` - don't change it.

 - after setup .env file run below command to setup monitor instance.

-- `pg-auto-failover.sh` script comes with the below options; to create monitor and node instances;
+#### `pg-auto-failover.sh` script comes with the below options; to create monitor and node instances;

-   - monitor    -- Create a cluster monitor using `./pg-auto-failover.sh monitor`.
+    monitor    -- Create a cluster monitor using `./pg-auto-failover.sh monitor`.

-   - node       -- Create a cluster nodes using `./pg-auto-failover.sh node`.
+    node       -- Create a cluster nodes using `./pg-auto-failover.sh node`.

-   - delete     -- Delete pg_autoctl Cluster instances.
+    delete     -- Delete pg_autoctl Cluster instances.

-   - watch      -- Show cluster nodes state.
+    watch      -- Show cluster nodes state.

-on the monitor machine;
+##### On the monitor machine;

 - [ It will automatically install the latest version of pg_autofailover rpm and set up monitor instance.]